Hair Transplant Glossary

 The second phase of the hair cycle that follows the anagen growth phase (See Anagen).
 During this phase, the lower non-permanent portion of the hair shaft undergoes active destruction in which the formerly actively dividing matrix cells and keratinocytes of the outer root sheath of the bulbar region begin to undergo apoptosis (or cell death) and the dermal papilla (See Dermal Papilla) begins to retract from the deeper subcutaneous tissue to the level of the dermis.
 Hairs spend about 1% of the time in catagen compared with about 90% in anagen and 9% in telogen (See Telogen) in a non-balding scalp.
 Catagen typically lasts about 2 to 3 weeks following 3 to 4 years of anagen growth.

 The descriptive term used by hair transplant surgeons to describe the region that falls right behind the hairline zone in the central and anterior location.
 The central forelock is considered an area of primary aesthetic importance when rebuilding the central and frontal regions of the scalp during hair restoration, as this area can provide a higher impact in visual density as compared with other regions of the scalp.
 The region that falls immediately behind the classical central forelock toward the midscalp that has been more recently recognized for its importance in creating visual density to the scalp during hair transplant.
+The extended central forelock describes an area that extends farther back in the center of the head that can provide additional benefit in achieving perceived visual hair density but is of less importance than the standard central forelock.

 Central Centrifugal Cicatricial Alopecia